asadanwar60/TodoVue3/README.md

 This template should help get you started developing with Vue 3 in Vite.

-# Todo-App
+# Todo-App only on APP component

-#First commit Todo App made using bootstrap5 and vue basics in single page without using components or state props.
+#First commit Todo App made using bootstrap5 and vue basics in single page using APP components only.
-#Not used state manager or Localstorage #simply made an array for todoApp.
+#Not used state/props manager or Localstorage #simply made an array for todoApp.
+1. App-copy.vue (rename it App.vue to check)

+# Second Commit todoApp using 3 Components

+1. upgraded TODO App with multi components
+2. App.vue

 ## Recommended IDE Setup